How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Social Security Disability

-A tiny handful of women can get short-term disability through Social Security for an extended maternity leave when already pregnant.
+A few pregnant women can get benefits through Social Security Disability Insurance (SSDI) for extended maternity leave.
 The federal government requires most workers to contribute to the system via FICA payroll taxes.

-Therefore, most women have the coverage and do not have to worry about pregnancy pre-existing condition exclusions.
+Therefore, most women have SSDI coverage and do not have to worry about pregnancy pre-existing condition exclusions.

 However, their medical condition must last at least twelve months to gain approval, which rarely happens.
 Only new mothers experiencing significant postpartum depression and medical disorders may pass the test.